TonyWildish/HEPiX-IPv6-testbed/examples/README.md

 To stop execution, hit CTRL-C

 The others, listed below, are specific to environments that need proxy certificates.
-Don't bother with them unless you know what you're doing.
+Don't bother with them yet unless you know what you're doing.
 - example-Auth-proxy.conf
 - example-Auth-self-signed-cert.conf
 - example-Auth.conf